Lisa Bodollo

 East Carolina University

-She has been a guest director and actor for Madcap Puppets Cincinnati Symphony and The Ohio State Fair Summer Theatre Series.
+Lisa has produced, directed, and taught theatre in New York City.
+Some of her favorite work directing credits include Newsies, A Midsummer Night’s Dream, and Mean Girls in collaboration with the Soho Shakespeare Company and Broadway writers and lyricists.
 Other directing credits include an original production for The Cincinnati Fringe Festival, Rock of Ages at The Kentucky Carnegie Center for the Arts, and over seventy musicals and plays, including Chicago, The Addams Family Musical, Jesus Christ Superstar, Hairspray, and The Miracle Worker.

-Lisa has been honored by the National Endowment for the Arts as a finalist for the project If People Could Fly: American Black Folktales by Virginia Hamilton.
-In the past four years, she has received two Cincinnati Environmental Commitment Grants for her playwriting and outreach work on The Super Pollinators hosted by the Cincinnati Nature Center and The Orca Project inspired by the environmental work being done at West Coast Langley Whale Center.
-Lisa has received three Enquirer/Fifth Third Bank Theater Educator Acclaim Awards and the Educational Theatre Association Exemplary Theatre Program Award throughout her teaching career.
+Lisa has been recognized by the National Endowment for the Arts as a finalist for her adaptation of If People Could Fly, by Virginia Hamilton.
+She has received two Cincinnati Environmental Educational Commitment Grants for her playwriting and outreach work on The Super Pollinators hosted by the Cincinnati Nature Center and The Orca Project inspired by environmental advocacy at West Coast Langley Whale Center.
+Throughout her teaching career, Lisa has also received Enquirer/Fifth Third Bank Theater Educator Acclaim Awards and the Educational Theatre Association Exemplary Theatre Program Award.